VDA5050/VDA5050/VDA5050_EN.md

 actionStatus | Description
 ---|---
-'WAITING' | Action was received by the AGV but the node where it triggers was not yet reached or the edge where it is active was not yet entered.
+'WAITING' | Action was received by the mobile robot but the node where it triggers was not yet reached or the edge where it is active was not yet entered.
 'INITIALIZING' | Action was triggered, preparatory measures are initiated.
 'RUNNING' | The action is running.
-'PAUSED' | The action is paused because of a pause instantAction or external trigger (pause button on the AGV) 'RETRIABLE' | Actions that failed, but can be retried, specified by the retriable parameter in the action of an order.
+'PAUSED' | The action is paused because of a pause instantAction or external trigger (pause button on the mobile robot) 'RETRIABLE' | Actions that failed, but can be retried, specified by the retriable parameter in the action of an order.
 Transition from this state is triggered by a retry or skipRetry instantAction or an external trigger.
 'FINISHED' | The action is finished. <br>A result is reported via the resultDescription.
 'FAILED' | Action could not be finished for whatever reason.